Myths, masks, wine enjoyment - Kitzingen pleasure tour

 - Casa Konrad, Marktstr.
 18, 97318 Kitzingen, Tel: 09321 1307620.

-The Deutsches Haus is close to the railway station and both restaurants are just before the end of the tour.
-This means you have your hands free during your walk through the town and refreshments are provided at the end.
+The Deutsches Haus is close to the railway station and the two restaurants are just before the end of the tour.
+So you have your hands free during your walk through the town and refreshments are provided at the end.

 A city tour for explorers and connoisseurs